 The ISCRO reports to Rensselaer’s Vice President for Research (VPR) on any issues that arise related to the conduct and use of human stem cells (embryonic, pluripotent or adult) in research involving RPI faculty, students and staff.

 Deanna Thompson, Ph.D., Chair

 Robert Hull, Ph.D., Institutional Official (IO)

-- All modifications to the approved protocol must be submitted using the Renewal/Update form and re-approved in writing by the ISCRO committee prior to implementation.
+- All modifications to an approved protocol must be submitted using the ISCRO Amendment Form.
+The revised work must be approved in writing by the ISCRO committee prior to implementation.